Please note, this is an archived post from the early days of Originally Lovely.

 This easy, beginner friendly tank top knitting pattern is worked in the round from the top, down.
 Unique sleeve and neck detailing create a stylish and modern square neckline.

-Available both as a free knitting pattern, a printable PDF on Ravelry or Etsy, and as a kit with Lion Brand Yarn.
+Available both as a free knitting pattern and a printable PDF on Ravelry or Etsy.
 Scroll down to access the free knitting pattern or continue reading to learn a bit about the design and some pointers to help you out!

 Simple Summer Tank Top Knitting Pattern